 an instruction given to the ITU membership is non-binding;

-an instruction given to ITU-T SGs/TSAG will serve its purpose only if followed by a contribution to the ITU-T study group to drive the work to progress.
-SG/TSAG management may also encourage members to support the implementation of the instruction.
+an instruction given to ITU-T SGs or TSAG will serve its purpose only if followed by a contribution to the ITU-T SG to drive the work to progress.
+SG or TSAG management team may also encourage members to support the implementation of the instruction.

 The "operational" part of a WTSA Resolution should: